+1 I 1, , , ,
-bank can't count a

-click as an
+bank can't count a click as an

 individual so we

 encourage that

 the data is

 presented as # of

 individuals for

 deanonymized

 users and # of

 interactions for

-anonymized users.
+- C 4 0 0/ -f l Daniel au internal 0/ -ft anonymized users.
+0/ -ft UT

-C.1.2 % of relevant Based on internal C.2.2 % of customers Transactional data C.3.2 % of customers "Transactional
+C.1.2 % of relevant Based on internal C.2.2 % of customers with effective Transactional data C.3.2 % of customers "Transactional

 employees data.
-Measures the with effective based.
+Measures the based.
 Measures supported with data based.

 supported with percentage of access to a basic the percentage of dedicated Where dedicated

 effective training on relevant employees banking product customers with customer customer

-financial inclusion, supported with p. oudet effective access to journey/advisory journey/advisory
+financial inclusion, supported with effective access to journey/advisory journey/advisory

-responsible credit effective training on a basic banking services services are in
+responsible credit and/or financial effective training on a basic banking services services are in

-and/or financial financial inclusion, product.
-By Services place for
+health financial inclusion, product.
+By place for

-health responsible credit effective we mean prioritized groups
+neaith responsible credit effective we mean prioritized groups

-nearth and/or financial the usage beyond , this indicator
+and/or financial the usage beyond first access.
+Basic , this indicator

 health.
-Including first access.
-Basic measures the
+Including measures the

-training to attend the banking products percentage of

-needs of prioritized vary by bank. customers using
+training to attend the needs of prioritized banking products vary by bank. percentage of customers using

 groups.
 Effective Good examples such services.

 means that the bank are: checking Depending on size

 has measured if the accounts, of bank, either

 initiative is successful payment number or

 in generating the accounts, credit percentage can be

 desired results of cards, saving the unit of

 stronger skills, and accounts, deposit measure.

-thus, any individual accounts, e- illeasure.
+thus, any individual accounts, e- measure.

-· ·

-that is supported with the initiative money accounts, etc.
+that is supported money accounts,

-with the initiative will achieve the eic.
+with the initiative etc.

+will achieve the Cic.

 desired results.

 Relevant employees

 are those the bank

 prioritizes in the

 training programme

 due to their direct

 impact on the

 customers' financial

-health 1 1

-C.1.3 # of partnerships Based on internal C.2.3 # of new Transactional data C.3.3 % of customers Transactional data active to achieve data.
-Measures the customers per based.
-Measures actively using the based.
-Measures financial health and number of month the number of online/mobile the percentage of inclusion targets partnerships new customers banking customers logging currently active to per month.
-Once platform/tools in, at least once a achieve financial the bank sets a month, to one of health and inclusion target, this the following targets.
-By active we indicator can digital platforms mean that are become a KPI to (measure those currently undergoing measure the applicable for your actions and percentage of new bank): Online generating results. customers from internet banking We suggest the prioritized and/or mobile disclosing the results groups, per phone banking of the partnerships in month. and/or digital the commentary of tools (including the reports. financial health tools, if applicable)
+C.1 # of partnerships active to achieve financial health and inclusion targets Based on internal data.
+Measures the number of partnerships currently active to achieve financial health and inclusion targets.
+By active we mean that are currently undergoing actions and generating results.
+C.2.3 # of new customers per month Transactional data based.
+Measures the number of new customers per month.
+Once the bank sets a target, this indicator can become a KPI to measure the percentage of new customers from C.3.3 % of customers actively using the online/mobile banking platform/tools Transactional data based.
+Measures the percentage of customers logging in, at least once a month, to one of the following digital platforms (measure those applicable for your bank): Online internet banking

+health and inclusion target, this ,

+targets.
+By active we • · ·

+• , become a KPI to • •

+currently undergoing measure the applicable for your

+actions and percentage of new bank): Online

+generating results. customers from internet banking

+We suggest the prioritized and/or mobile

+disclosing the results groups, per phone banking

+of the partnerships in month. and/or digital

+the commentary of tools (including

+the reports. financial health

+tools, if

+applicable)